Group Members

 MSc, MMedSc

-Emilia is a first-year PhD student working with bioinformatics, where she applies multi-omics approaches (big focus on spatial transcriptomics) to unravel treatment resistance.
+Emilia is a first-year PhD student working with bioinformatics, where she applies multi-omics approaches (focus on spatial transcriptomics) to discover treatment resistance mechanisms and biomarkers.

 She holds a degree in Biotechnological Processes Engineering from Universidad San Francisco de Quito (Ecuador).
 Her early work focused on regenerative medicine using mitochondria, and for her undergraduate thesis, she developed a technique to slow down breast cancer cells progression through the transfer of modified mitochondria, sparking her lasting interest in breast cancer research.
-Emilia later earned an Erasmus Mundus scholarship for the double degree International Master in Innovative Medicine (IMIM), obtaining a Master’s in Translational Medical Research from Heidelberg University (Germany) and a Master’s in Medical Sciences from Uppsala University (Sweden).
+Emilia later earned an Erasmus Mundus scholarship for the International Master in Innovative Medicine (IMIM) double degree, obtaining a Master’s in Translational Medical Research from Heidelberg University (Germany) and a Master’s in Medical Sciences from Uppsala University (Sweden).

 She joined our group in January 2024 for her master thesis work and has been part of the team ever since.